starsite/FileMaker-Swift/README.md

-_06-11-2019: New functions for duplicating records and setting global fields (v18 data api)_
+_06-11-2019: Added functions for duplicating records and setting global fields (v18 data api)_

 # SwiftFM
 SwiftFM is a service class for working with the FileMaker Data API.
 Swift 4.2 and Xcode 9.4, or later.